Ila-bura/rock-paper-scissors/README.md

 Once the game is over and the results are displayed, the user is presented with the option to run the app again, or quit the application.
 If they decide to play again, the scores will be reset and the game will restart.

+Although the app is a terminal-based game and was designed to be accessed on desktop only, here is how it would look like on a variety of devices:

 ![Site view across devices](assets/images/readme-amiresponsive.png)

 Ila's Rock Paper Scissors site is live, the link can be found [HERE](https://rock-paper-scissors-by-ila-72f68cf0d429.herokuapp.com/)